akaihola/darker/README.rst

 =====

 This utility reformats and checks Python source code files.
-However, when run in a Git repository, it only applies reformatting and reports errors in regions which have changed in the Git working tree since the last commit.
+However, when run in a Git repository, it compares an old revision of the source tree to a newer revision (or the working tree).
+It then

+- only applies reformatting in regions which have changed in the Git working tree between the two revisions, and
+- only reports those linting messages which appeared after the modifications to the source code files.

 The reformatters supported are: